katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.4.rst

 Inventory plugins
 -----------------

 Developers should start migrating from hardcoded inventory with dynamic inventory scripts to the new Inventory Plugins.
-The scripts will still work via the ``script`` inventory plugin but Ansible development efforts will now concentrate on writing plugins rather than enhancing existing scripts.
+The scripts will still work via the ``script`` inventory plugin but Assible development efforts will now concentrate on writing plugins rather than enhancing existing scripts.

 Both users and developers should look into the new plugins because they are intended to alleviate the need for many of the hacks and workarounds found in the dynamic inventory scripts.